-ITM 440 Applied Research or Software Development Project II - 2 credits

-Students complete a synthesis project integrating the information technology and systems knowledge gained through the other courses in the curriculum.
-The ITM project addresses actual worksite needs, both human and technical.
-A problem or need is selected and a proposal to solve the problem or meet the need is prepared.
+ITM 440 Applied Research or Software Development Project II - 2 credits selected and a proposal to solve the problem or meet the need is prepared.
 A thorough analysis is conducted to design a specific systems plan of action.
 A written report supported by technical deliverables is prepared for submission to the University and the affected organization.
 (2 credits)